Clacked83/WebProgrammingSiteSP23/README.md

 Javascript:
 Translate python login code to javascript

-Change add button function ot add meme as HTML img element, to be displayed in viewport
+Change add button function ot add meme as HTML img element, to be displayed in viewport(CHANGED)